 In contrast, while Individual Patta (land title) were distributed, an eviction plan started in 2012, when the Kerala Forest Department proposed to convert the sanctuary in a Tiger Reserve, but the plan got contested and opposed.
 This led to waves of protests and agitations against the ‘move’ to turn the Wayanad WLS as a Tiger Reserve, as there was a genuine worry on new restrictions on the area, such as displacement and no freedom of activities within the core area .
 Although the wildlife sanctuary has never been converted into a Tiger Reserve displacement has started to be carried out.
 In the major national and local newspapers, the relocation has been called as ‘voluntary’ , however as per local discussions with the community the people have been induced to move out under a compensation plan which was not properly respected.
 Indeed the community rights under the Forest Rights Act have been denied to the communities and the ‘free informed consent’ for relocation not properly taken.
 Instead of cultivable land, only a homestead land has been distributed leaving people in the same chain of poverty.

-About 4 villages have been already relocated and there is a plan to urgently relocate other 14 settlements from the forest area.
+About 4 villages, vis.
+Goloor, Ammavayal, Arakunchi, Kottangara have been already relocated for a number of 182 families and there is a plan to urgently relocate other 14 settlements from the forest area.
 According to the FD the settlements recognized to be relocated are equal to 110.
 According to the MoEF official data, from 2011 to 2014, the MoEf allocated an amount of 17.8 lakh rupees for the relocation project .
 On September 2017, a report in The Hindu states that Kerala Government is seeking 100 crore rupees for the relocation of families from protected areas.
 In 2013, 16 families that got relocated protested for the poor conditions of rehabilitation saying they did not receive the 10 lakh rupees which were promised, and hence decided to come back to their land .

-Little changed since the 2003, and land distribution continue to be an issue in the Wayanad territory.
-The communities are now struggling for the recognition of their community forest rights under FRA.
-Individual forest Rights (IFRs) have been distributed to almost every family, however the same families are also planned to be evicted in contradiction with the FRA law.
+However, land distribution continues to be an issue in the Wayanad territory.
+The community continues struggling for the recognition of their community forest rights under FRA.
+Individual forest Rights (IFRs) have been distributed to almost every family, however, the same families are also planned to be evicted in contradiction with the FRA law.
+Moreover, false cases continue to be filed against tribal activists to silent their struggle for rights .